je-so/iqueue/README.md

 ## Example with Unix Signals and Statically Typed Messages

-Same as first example.
-Only the client is signalled with help of Unix signals.
-Also macro iqueue_DECLARE is used to declare type echoqueue_t which supports messages of type *struct echomsg_t*.
+Shows usage of macro *iqueue_DECLARE*.
+Use it to make an iqueue_t type safe.
+It redeclares the fct_iqueue interface as fct_echoqueue and declares type echoqueue_t which mirrors iqueue_t.
+The redeclared interface processes messages of type *struct echomsg_t** instead of generic type void*.
+This example also shows the usage of Unix signals to signal the client of the fact that the server has processed the message.

 ```C